Search

 Hosting a receiver supports our efforts to enhance coverage and allows you to contribute to the aviation community.
 Installation is simple and we send all the necessary hardware.
 You’ll just need to install the receiver box and antenna, connect power and internet, sit back and let the receiver begin tracking flights.

 If you’re interested in being one of the silent heroes that power global flight tracking, why not apply today?
-As a thank you for hosting a receiver, you will receive a complimentary Business subscription to Flightradar24, unlocking a whole new level of features.
+As a Flightradar24 receiver host you’ll also receive our complimentary Contributor Plan, including top-tier Flightradar24 features.

 How Flightradar24 ADS-B receivers work